CatalogueOfLife/coldp/README.md

 The genus the taxon is classified in.
 If parentID is given this field is ignored.

+### subtribe
+The subtribe the taxon is classified in.
+If parentID is given this field is ignored.

+### tribe
+The tribe the taxon is classified in.
+If parentID is given this field is ignored.

 ### subfamily
 The subfamily the taxon is classified in.
 If parentID is given this field is ignored.